 - Hiring of only Certified Nurse's Aides by Nursing Facilities since 2003;

 - Nursing home reform;

 - Guardianship; and

 The OSHL is funded through the Oklahoma Silver Haired Legislature Alumni Association (OSHLAA).
-The alumni raises money for the Legislature through fundraising events and individual contributions and from annual membership dues and registration fees.
-The OSHL receives technical and office support from Aging Services Division.
-Recent state legislation was passed allowing individual state taxpayers to check off on their tax returns an amount they want to contribute to the OSHL and/or the OSHLAA from their tax return amount, at no expense to the state.
+The alumni raise funds for the Legislature through fundraising events and individual contributions, as well as from membership dues and filing fees.
+The OSHL receives technical and office support from the Community Living, Aging and Protective Services.
+The Oklahoma State Personal Income Tax form lists the OSHL as one of the organizations to which an Oklahoma Tay Payer may provide a contribution in the desired amount at no expense to the State of Oklahoma.

-- Offer to speak at civic club meetings, senior centers and nutrition sites; and
+Offer to speak about the work the OSHL does at civic club meetings, Senior Centers and Nutrition sites;

 Attend the OSHL Training Sessions to learn the Oklahoma Law Making Process, as well as, how to conduct effective advocacy so that the lives of Older Oklahomans will be improved.